Marxism: Literary criticism

 Marxist literary criticism is a loose term describing literary criticism based on socialist and dialectic theories.
 Marxist criticism views literary works as reflections of the social institutions from which they originate.
 According to Marxists, even literature is a social institution with a specific ideological function based on the background and ideology of the author.
 Marxist literary critics include Mikhail Bakhtin, Walter Benjamin, Terry Eagleton, and Fredric Jameson.

 Aesthetics

 Marxist aesthetics is a theory of aesthetics based on or derived from the theories of Karl Marx.
 It involves a dialectical and materialist, or dialectical materialist, approach to the application of Marxism to the cultural sphere, specifically areas related to taste, such as art and beauty, among others.
 Marxists believe that economic and social conditions, and especially the class relations that derive from them affect every aspect of an individual's life, from religious beliefs to legal systems to cultural frameworks.
-Some notable Marxist aestheticians include Anatoly Lunacharsky, Mikhail Lifshitz, William Morris, Theodor W. Adorno, Bertolt Brecht, Herbert Marcuse, Walter Benjamin, Antonio Gramsci, Georg Lukács, Ernst Fischer, Louis Althusser, Jacques Rancière, Maurice Merleau-Ponty, and Raymond Williams.